• Skip to main content

 Notes

-You serve the cob loaf with the bread pieces made from the top and inside of the cob loaf.
+Serve the cob loaf with the bread pieces made from the top and inside of the cob loaf.
 You can also add some carrot, celery or other vegetable sticks that can be dipped into the cheesy mixture.
+Once those disappear, start eating the bread bowl!

 Nutrition